yasirliu/AgeRanger/README.md

 - Dependence Injection
   - Autofac
   - DI is used in every laryer, so each layer is independent even WebAPI
   - DI is also used to inject instance of DbContext into instance of Repository.
-It means it is very easy to migrant to any database providers if the database provider was included in Infrasturcture
+It means it is very easy to migrate to any database providers if the database provider was included in Infrasturcture
   - DI configurations consists of two parts.
 One part is in json file resgistering database providers and event handlers.
 The other part is in Global.asax/Application_Start resgistering others.
 - ORM
   - EntityFramework 6 Code First with SQLite extensions